CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

 \subsubsection{Results}

 As shown in \Cref{tab:imagenet}, our proposed method can consistently outperform previous methods across all three models, as evidenced by superior performance in terms of the Top-1 accuracy, the FLOPs reduction ratio, and the inference speed.
-Specifically, under similar FLOPs reduction ratios, our method outperforms the state-of-the-art VTC-LFC~\cite{wang2022vtc} by 0.7\% and 0.4\% in terms of Top-1 accuracy on DeiT-Tiny and DeiT-Small, respectively.
+Specifically, under similar FLOPs reduction ratios, our method outperforms the state-of-the-art VTC-LFC~\cite{wang2022vtc} by 0.7\% and 0.4\% in terms of Top-1 accuracy on DeiT-Tiny and DeiT-Small, respectively, all while achieving significantly faster inference speeds.
+Such improvements can be attributed to the effective token merging and channel pruning by our ATME and CDCP, respectively.
 Compared with methods that obtain comparable accuracy to ours, such as dTPS~\cite{wei2023joint} and SPViT~\cite{he2021pruning}, our method can achieve much higher FLOPs reductions.
 We can see that in the proposed method, the fruitful FLOPs reduction can be sufficiently transformed into the significant inference acceleration.
-Notably, our compressed DeiT-Tiny, DeiT-Small and DeiT-Base models can achieve 1.7$\times$, 1.9$\times$, and 2.1$\times$ inference speedups, respectively, while enjoying no or little accuracy drops.
+Notably, our compressed DeiT-Tiny, DeiT-Small, and DeiT-Base models can achieve 1.7$\times$, 1.9$\times$, and 2.1$\times$ inference speedups, respectively, while enjoying no or little accuracy drops.
 These results well demonstrate the effectiveness and the superiority of our method.